doc-hex/psbt_dump/README.md

 Accepts binary or hex-encoded PSBT files, and displays each byte.
 Parses what it can understand along the way.

+**NOTE** Prior to Nov 20/2019, this program would display the XFP (extended fingerprint) of the derivation paths in the wrong endian.

 ## Usage

 ```